m4r1k/k8s_5g_lab/README.md

       fileData:
         name: htpasswd-secret
 ```
-Then, as usual, let's apply it and then grant role `cluster-admin` and `registry-editor` to the `admin` user
+Then, as usual, let's apply it and then grant role `cluster-admin` and `registry-editor` to the `admin` user.

 ```bash
 oc apply -f <path/to/oauth/yaml>`